GOVERNMENT CODE

 (iii) a documented history of poor adherence to ordered medication regimens;

-(vii) a documented history of care access challenges;
+(v) a documented history of care access challenges;

-(2) ensure that clinical information gathered by a home and community support services agency or hospital while providing home telemonitoring services is shared with the patient's physician; and
+(3) ensure that clinical information gathered by the following providers while providing home telemonitoring services is shared with the recipient's physician:

 (1) are diagnosed with end-stage solid organ disease;